Key UN body reaffirms 1995 plan to achieve gender equality

 The declaration approved Monday reaffirms the Beijing document and platform for action and expresses concern “that overall, progress has not been fast or deep enough … that major gaps remain and that obstacles, including structural barriers, discriminatory practices and the feminization of poverty persist.”
 It pledges to take “concrete action to ensure the full, effective and accelerated implementation” of the road map.

-Ambassador Olof Skoog, the European Union’s top diplomat at the U.N., said last week the E.U. wasn’t happy with the initial draft, but “We played hardball” and got “the most detailed and action-oriented political declaration ever adopted by the CSW.”
+Ambassador Olof Skoog, the European Union’s top diplomat at the U.N., said last week the E.U. wasn’t happy with the initial draft, negotiated by all 193 member nations, but “we played hardball” and got “the most detailed and action-oriented political declaration ever adopted by the CSW.”

 He said there are advances in some areas and the declaration avoids “backtracking on some of the issues where there was huge push-back.”

-One of these issues was the definition of the family, with traditionalists insisting on a mother, father and children and progressive countries wanting to include LGBT families as well, he said, Another was on how to mention sexual and reproductive health and rights for women.
+One of these issues was the definition of the family, with traditionalists insisting on a mother, father and children and progressive countries wanting to include LGBT families as well, he said.
+Another was on how to mention sexual and reproductive health and rights for women.

 In the end, Skoog said, direct references to both issues were dropped in the declaration.
 But since the declaration affirms the Beijing platform, what it says about the family and women’s rights and health will stand when the document is approved.

 Several countries complained that the new declaration dropped a reference to the landmark U.N.
 Security Council resolution on women, peace and security adopted in 2000 that calls for women to be included in decision-making positions at every level of peacemaking and peace building.
+Participants said Russia was a key opponent saying it was an issue for the Security Council.

 Jessica Stern, executive director of OutRightAction, welcomed the declaration’s references to “all women and girls” and “multiple and intersecting forms of discrimination,” which she said make the 2020 text more inclusive than the Beijing declaration.
 But she criticized the commission for failing to recognize the impact of gender inequality on LGBT people “who are disproportionately affected.”